As a start-up, do you worry about how you’re going to compete with established companies with huge budgets?

 By hitting the specific nail on its specific head, so to speak, buyer intent will significantly increase and ROI will benefit considerably.

-Our very own Tim Hanson, who focuses on client growth, explained:
+Our very own Tim Hanson, who focuses on content hacking and SEO, explained:

 “Adding one or two words to a phrase that a bigger company is ranking for could very well be an easy way in to rank for competitive keywords.”